Trystan17/infrastructure-naming-framework/BUNDLE.md

 ## Example Bundles (Generic)

-- **Core Infrastructure Bundle**
+- Core Infrastructure
-  - Represents foundational services for any system.

-- **Networking Bundle**
+- Network Transport
-  - Represents routing, connectivity, and traffic management.
+- Security and Access

-- **Security & Identity Bundle**
-  - Represents access control, authentication, and policy enforcement.
+- Operations and Observability

-- **Observability & Monitoring Bundle**
-  - Represents metrics, logs, telemetry, and supervision.
+- Governance and Compliance

-- **Orchestration & Deployment Bundle**
+- DevOps and Deployment
+- Edge and Connectivity
-  - Represents pipelines, clusters, schedulers, and modules.
+- User and Market

 ---